jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 be satisfied with limited functionality.
 Fortunately, Mastic allows us to preserve the most important functionality of NEL while minimizing privacy loss.

-We consider here a simplified version of NEL where each client reports a tuple `(dom, err)` consisting of a domain name dom (e.g., `example.com`) and a value err that represents an error (e.g., `dns.unreachable`) or an indication that no error occurred (e.g., `ok`).
-Notably, this can be easily extended in Mastic to represent more elaborate metrics. e.g., where each weight includes the time it took each browser to report the error (and the aggregate is the average error reporting time), user agent (browser type and version), etc. However, our main goal is to understand 1) the distribution of errors and 2) which domains are impacted.
+Mastic can be applied to a simplified version of NEL where each client reports a tuple `(dom, err)` consisting of a domain name dom (e.g., "example.com") and a value err that represents an error (e.g., "dns.unreachable") or an indication that no error occurred (e.g., "ok").
+Notably, this can be easily extended in Mastic to represent more elaborate metrics. e.g., where each weight includes the time it took each browser to report the error (and the aggregate is the average error reporting time), user agent (browser type and version), etc.
+However, our main goal is to understand 1) the distribution of errors and 2) which domains are impacted.

 We expect there to be a large number of distinct domain names (millions in the case of content delivery networks) and only a small number of error variants (the NEL spec {{W3C23}} defines 30 variants).
 The following Mastic parameters are suitable for this application.

-* Inputs: Each input `alpha` encodes the domain `dom` truncated to `n = 256` bits, which is sufficient to represent most of the domains on the internet
-{{MST24}}, {{BBCGGI21}}.
-Domains that are shorter than `n` bits are padded with 0s.
-* Weights: Each weight `beta` represents the error variant `dom`.
-To compute the distribution of errors, we encode each error variant as a distinct bucket of a histogram so that `[1, 0, 0, ...]` represents `ok`, `[0, 1, 0, ...]` represents `dns.unreachable`, `[0, 0, 1, ...]` represents `dns.name_not_resolved`, and so on.
-There are 30 such variants (see {{W3C23}}, Section 6), so the language of valid weights defined by the {{flp}} is exactly the set of length-30 vectors over `Vidpf.Field` containing all 0s except for a single 1.
+Each input would encode the domain `dom` encoded with a number of bits sufficient to uniquely represent most of the domains; and each weight would represent the error variant `dom`.
+To compute the distribution of errors, we would encode each error variant as a distinct bucket of a histogram so that `[1, 0, 0, ...]` represents "ok", `[0, 1, 0, ...]` represents "dns.unreachable", and so on.
+(See ection 6 of {{W3C23}}.), This is similar to Prio3Histogram ({{Section 7 of !VDAF}}.)
-* Ordering: Our `order` function (see {{order}}) computes the ratio of reports with `err != ok` to reports with `err = ok`.
-The latter is simply the first bucket of the aggregated histogram; the former is the sum of the remaining 29 buckets.
-Note that our ordering of aggregated weights considers the error rate rather than the raw error count.
-This ensures that the signal for less popular domains is not swamped by the noise generated by popular sites (network issues may impact some domains but not others).
-Another benefit is that, under normal operating conditions, there will be a small number of heavy-hitting domains, which means Mastic will run very efficiently.
-During an incident, there will be more heavy hitters, which means it will take longer to compute the set of impacted domains.
-However, we get the errors immediately at the root of the prefix tree, which is the most important information needed to begin remediation.
-As more levels are evaluated we get more detailed errors.

 ### Attribute-Based Browser Telemetry {#attribute-based-telemetry}

-Web browsers collect telemetry generated by users as they surf the web to gain insights into trends that guide product decisions.
-In many cases, Prio3 can be used to privately aggregate this telemetry.
+Web browsers collect telemetry generated by users as they navigate the web to gain insights into trends that guide product decisions.
+In many cases, Prio3 ({{Section 7 of !VDAF}}) can be used to privately aggregate this telemetry.
 However, this comes at the cost of flexibility.

-For example, Prio3 can be used to collect page load metrics from Browser for a list of known popular sites (e.g., `example.com`).
+For example, Prio3 can be used to collect page load metrics from Browser for a list of known popular sites (e.g., "example.com").
 The purpose of these metrics is to detect if changes to these sites cause regressions that might be correlated with an increased average load time or error rate.
 A subtle, but important requirement for this system is the ability to break down the metrics by client attributes.
 Suppose for example that we want to aggregate by 1) the software version, and 2) the information about the client's location.

-Meeting this requirement by increasing the size of the histogram leads to intolerable communication overhead.
-An alternative is to have each client upload this information in the clear alongside its Prio3 report so that the reports can be grouped by version and location.
-The downside of this approach is that it significantly reduces the anonymity set of each user since they are only mixed with their attribute group rather than the entire population.

 Mastic provides a simple solution to this problem.
 For the sake of presentation, we consider a simplified use case (the same approach can be applied to any aggregation task for which Prio3 ({{Section 7 of !VDAF}}) is suitable).
-Each client reports a tuple `(ver, loc, site, time)` where: `ver` is a string representing the client's software version (e.g., `Browser/122.0`); `loc` is a string encoding its country code (e.g., `GR`, `US`, `IN`, etc.); `site` is one of a fixed set of sites (e.g., `example.com`, `website.org`, etc.); and `time` is the load time of the site in seconds.
+Each client reports a tuple `(ver, loc, site, time)` where: `ver` is a string representing the client's software version (e.g., "Browser/122.0"); `loc` is a string encoding its country code (e.g., "GR", "US", "IN", etc.); `site` is one of a fixed set of sites (e.g., "example.com", "example.org", etc.); and `time` is the load time of the site in seconds.
 The version and location are included in the Mastic input; the site and load time are encoded by the corresponding weight.
 Notably, this is just one example of what Mastic can do; the same idea